 As a graduate student, you’ll do research alongside expert computer science faculty in the areas of distributed embedded systems, machine learning, data mining, and software engineering.
 Or you can choose the interdisciplinary route, doing research beside faculty in various engineering disciplines.
-In fact, compsci graduate students often work in large group settings with faculty from departments across campus, examining advanced research problems in bioinformatics, homeland security, embedded systems, and virtual reality.
+In fact, Computer Science graduate students often work in large group settings with faculty from departments across campus, examining advanced research problems in bio-informatics, homeland security, embedded systems, and virtual reality.
 Cooperation between students and faculty at this advanced level is a hallmark of the computer science research program.

 There are two options in the Master program (thesis option and non-thesis option).
 The non-thesis option requires coursework only, while the thesis option requires a thesis with your research advisor with less course work.

 Both options are equally considered for admission without preference or priority.
 For the thesis option, procedure of how to secure an advisor and seek his or her confirmation is the same as that of PhD (see PhD requirements below).
 Master students may change the degree option at any time during the study.

 The most important thing for PhD admission is to secure your tentative advisor, even before you formally apply (individual contact as stated below).
 View the department's faculty directory to review each faculty member's research areas and identify your potential PhD advisor.
 Contact the faculty member by email with your portfolio (CV, transcript, publication, etc.).
 If he or she is willing to serve as your PhD advisor, seek confirmation.